 Yup, there’s a whole world of commerce out there in Insta-land, and you can totally make money selling the clothes you don’t wear anymore.

-One quick search for hashtags that include #Instashop, #ShopMyCloset, and #InstaSale, and you’ll find millions of posts of people looking to unload everything from rare Chanel handbags, to vintage maxi dresses, to pre-worn J.Crew.
+One quick search for hashtags that include #Instashop, #ShopMyCloset and #InstaSale, and you’ll find millions of posts of people looking to unload everything from rare Chanel handbags and vintage maxi dresses to pre-worn J.Crew.

-Instagram proved to be a surprise revenue stream for Ashley Steenhoven who owns a small consignment store in Hendersonville, Tennessee, Bloom Designer Finds, which she opened in January 2014.
-When one of her young employees suggested she get on Instagram to start selling pieces, Steenhoven agreed to give it a try, despite not exactly being a pro.
+Instagram proved to be a surprise revenue stream for Ashley Steenhoven, who owns a small consignment store in Hendersonville, Tennessee, Bloom Designer Finds Boutique, which she opened in January 2014.
+When one of her employees suggested she get on Instagram to start selling pieces, Steenhoven agreed to give it a try, despite not exactly being a pro.
 “I’d never been on Instagram, at that point in my life,” she admits.

-Within three months of joining she racked up 1,000 followers (she now totals over 6,800), a solid—but by no means gangbusters amount.
-However, business began to take off quickly, which she credits to a mix of her use of hashtags, and word of mouth among her pre-existing customer base.
+Within three months of joining, she racked up 1,000 followers (she now totals over 7,100).
+However, business began to take off quickly, which she credits to a mix of her use of hashtags and word-of-mouth among her pre-existing customer base.

 Now, she says she totals between 30 to 40 sales a day from Instagram, which generate almost a quarter of her revenue.
 “We had a snow day this past winter, and closed the store, and I thought that day was going to be a wash, but I ended up making around $500 on Instagram,” she says.

 As for what sells well on the platform, Steenhoven says, “Everything Lululemon… When we can hashtag something Lilly Pulitzer or J.Crew, that does well for us, but it could also be random jeans—you never know.”